-- CU Boulder students are automatically registered using your @colorado.edu email address.
-We ask that you add a mobile number during course registration periods and update as needed in Buff Portal. - CU Boulder faculty and staff are automatically registered using your @colorado.edu email address.
-You can manage your mobile alerts number - and update as needed in your MyCUInfo portal. - CU Boulder partners with @cu.edu, @cufund.org, @cusys.edu, @ucdenver.edu, or @cuanschutz.edu email domains must still register and maintain their information at www.getrave.com/login/cuboulder. - Affiliates who are not a student, faculty or staff and do not have one of the emails domains listed above can opt-in to CU Boulder Alerts to receive text alerts by texting "cuaffiliate" to 81437.
+CU Boulder students are automatically registered using their @Colorado.EDU email addresses.
+We ask that you add a mobile number during course registration periods and update as needed in Buff Portal.

+- CU Boulder faculty and staff are automatically registered using their @Colorado.EDU email addresses.
+You can manage your mobile alerts number and update as needed in your MyCUInfo portal. - CU Boulder partners with @cu.edu, @cufund.org, @cusys.edu, @ucdenver.edu, or @cuanschutz.edu email domains must still register and maintain their information. - Affiliates who are not a student, faculty, or staff, and do not have one of the emails domains listed above can opt-in to CU Boulder Alerts to receive text alerts by texting "cuaffiliate" to 67283.

-For more information, go to the CU Boulder Alerts webpage (alerts.colorado.edu).
+For more information, go to the CU Boulder Alerts webpage: Alerts.Colorado.EDU.